Some super greens are worth drinking, but when it comes to moringa vs. matcha, which is better? Find the answer below!

 The best analogy for chronic inflammation is a house on fire.
 It needs help, or else, it can lead to metabolic problems and development of diseases.

-One of the moringa tea benefits is it can act as an anti-inflammatory agent, especially against a condition called colitis.
-It refers to the inflammation of the colon’s lining.
+One of the moringa tea benefits is it can act as an anti-inflammatory agent, especially against a condition called colitis, which refers to the inflammation of the colon’s lining.

 Today, moringa leaf teas and moringa leaf powder are growing in popularity as a dietary addition in Western health food stores.